hyunkyu-Park/66DaysOfData/README.md

   ㆍ Studied Data Structure - 'Stack' and 'Queue'
   ㆍI gained opportunities for ai storytelling education, which was conducted as a pilot project by the government.
 It will be held for elementary, middle and high school students.
 I am in charge of solving problems encountered in interesting stories through AI thinking.
 We had a project-related meeting, and it looked very interesting.

+__Day 50__

+  ㆍStudied General Likned List and Doubly Linked List.
+Listening to lectures online is so very boring.
+  ㆍReviewed Time complexity and space complexity.
+  ㆍMade two AI storytelling presentation file for the certification.
+One is about animation named 'burrow', and the other one is based on a video of Disney princesses.